The Appalachian Artisan Itinerary

 Haywood County Quilt Trails

 Pick up a Haywood County Quilt Trails Guide to begin your next adventure.
 The Quilt Trail helps Haywood County tell its history by featuring colorful and meaningful quilt squares installed on barns, public buildings, shops and other buildings around the community.
 Quilts represent a much-loved symbol of comfort, family, heritage and community, and the blocks on the trail provide splashes of color along major roads and in the rural countryside.
+With 54 of these blocks located in Clyde, we recommend starting there!
 Guides are available at participating locations and the Haywood County Visitor Center – 1110 Soco Rd., Maggie Valley.

 Wine and Music at The Classic Wineseller